Skip to content

 Before Submission:

-Starting on 12th June 2025, MetaboLights will accepts only raw/derived data files and compressed versions of raw/derived data folders (e.g. .d, .raw, or any NMR raw data folder).
+• Since June 2025, MetaboLights accepts only raw/derived data files and compressed versions of raw/derived data folders (e.g., .d, .raw, or any NMR raw data folder).
 If your study includes raw data folders, please compress each folder individually using a ZIP utility before submission.
 A zip file containing multiple raw folders is not accepted.

-If you are not principal investigator of the study, collect principal investigator contact information (e.g. email, phone number, fax number, affiliation, etc.).
+• If you are not principal investigator of the study, collect principal investigator contact information (e.g. email, affiliation, ORCID, address, phone number, etc.).

 During Submission: